3 Nights in Berlin

 Day 10 - Traveling to Budapest by Train

 You'll go from one imperial city to another today by train.
 Your next stop is bewitching Budapest.
 There are a number of trains daily between Vienna and Budapest so we'll book second class tickets with seat reservations based on your preferred departure time.
-First class tickets are also possible for an additional fee.
-A driver will pick you up at your accommodation in Vienna and take you to the train station.
+First-class tickets are also possible for an additional fee.
+A driver will pick you up at your accommodations in Vienna and take you to the train station.
 If you'd prefer the comfort of door-to-door service as well as the opportunity to see another capital city along the way we can arrange for a private driver to take you instead.
-On the way you can stop for a few hours in the capital of Slovakia, Bratislava.
-You would have a tour of the city by our driver guide and then some free time to enjoy lunch on your own.
-In the afternoon you would continue on to Budapest.
+On the way, you can stop for a few hours in the capital of Slovakia, Bratislava.

 You can upgrade your transfer

-Budapest by Private Transfer with a Stop and Guided Tour in Bratislava
+Budapest by Private Transfer with a Stop at the Korda Filmpark

 Upgrade for an additional cost